 Rosa Hale died in June of 1915, and by 1916, Julius Baer was living at 76 Huntington.

-In August of 1918, 350 Commonwealth was acquired from Julius Baer by John J. Johnston.
+On August 22, 1918, 350 Commonwealth was acquired from Julius Baer by real estate dealer John J. Johnston.

 Julius and Irene Baer subsequently moved to Denver because of his health.
 They divorced there in December of 1923, he married again in May of 1924 to his nurse, Elsie Bader, and he died in October of 1924.